 Nowhere is the rise of CSR more apparent than in London, as Heart of the City is encouraging companies to develop CSR strategies.

 The 700-strong group of responsible business leaders is seeking to highlight the benefits of CSR.
 According to its latest report, 96 percent of firms that set up a policy in the past 12 months have seen a boost in staff morale, 83 percent have raised their brand’s profile, and 89 percent have improved employee skills.
+[Tweet “96 percent of firms that set up a CSR policy have seen a boost in staff morale.”]

 Whether it is formal volunteering time-off policies, waste reduction schemes, or energy consumption best practices, these organizations are making significant commitments for the good of society.